If you bill 92507, your day-to-day is about to change.

 What if you treat multiple disorders in one session?

-If you spend time on more than one disorder area in a single session, each base code requires its own minimum time threshold.
-So a session covering both language and fluency would require 16 minutes minimum on each, for a session minimum of roughly 32 minutes, before both base codes can be billed.
+A session covering both language and fluency would require 16 minutes minimum on each, roughly 32 minutes total, before both base codes can be billed.
+The single session, single code model is going away.

 The auditory processing gap